twitchtv/twitchtv.github.com/source/_posts/2012-07-04-rspec-tech-talk.markdown

 ---
 Midway through '10 we found our product market fit and with the increased usage, [new focus](/blog/2012/05/30/a-transitional-year/), and a real desire to building something massive we started a huge internal effort to increase code quality.
 Testing is a cornerstone of everything that we write now.
-RSpec has changed the format in which tests are to be expressed and recently we got together to share that information with all devs with the aim being - all new tests you write should be in the new format and convert the tests written in the old format when you come across them.
+RSpec has changed the format in which tests are to be expressed and recently we got together to share that information with all devs with the aim being that all new tests you write should be in the new format and convert the tests written in the old format when you come across them.

 <!-- more -->